 The objectives of the GCE ‘N’ / ‘O’ Level Art course are to:

 - nurture an informed awareness and appreciation of the visual arts;

 - enhance ability to identify and solve problems creatively in visual and tactile forms;

 - develop competency in the use of art and design principles, materials and processes;

 - foster self-confidence and a sense of achievement through the practice of the visual arts;

 - cultivate an inquiring mind, a spirit of experimentation and a passion for the visual arts.

-The programme hopes to reach out to students who have a positive attitude towards the learning and passion for Art.
-They must be willing to put in time and effort for the subject.
+Students who have a passion for Art and willing to put in time and effort for the subject.

 The Studio Practice engages students in the creation of artworks.
 Students hone their observation skills, learn to discriminate visual qualities and give form to their ideas and experiences when they are engaged in art making.
 The Studio Practice provides opportunities for students to acquire a working understanding of various art elements and principles.
 It also develops competency in manipulating various art media for self-expression.
 Students would be given opportunities to explore a good range of media and experiment with different techniques in their studio practice.

 Students acquire skills such as research, experimentation and exploration, idea development, personal reflection and evaluation in the process of creating artworks.
 Preparatory studies are an integral and important part of the Studio Practice.
 Through the preparatory studies, students learn to think through issues and problems and develop their abilities to translate ideas into artworks.